Box-Covariances of Hyperuniform Point Processes: The multivariate Central Limit Theorem

-towards a centered stationary Gaussian field $G$ with covariance function $\cov(z)$.
-Further, we prove that the same statement holds true for point processes on $\R$ with the additional assumption that $\eta$ satisfies \eqref{ieq:Cov_non_int} with $a>0$. \begin{proof}[Proof of Theorem \ref{thm:CLT}.]
+towards a centered stationary Gaussian field $G$ with covariance function $\mathrm{cov}(z)$.
+Further, we prove that the same statement holds true for point processes on $\mathbb{R}$ with the additional assumption that $\eta$ satisfies \eqref{ieq:Cov_non_int} with $a>0$. \begin{rmk} The result of Theorem \ref{thm:CLT} can be extended to rectangular boxes of the form $\tilde \Lambda_n^b(nz)=nz+\times_{i=1}^d[0,nb_i]$, for $(b_1,\ldots, b_d)=b,z\in\mathbb{R}^d$ by following the same line of argumentation as in the proof of Theorem \ref{thm:CLT}.
+In particular,